pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

 Console tabs
 ^^^^^^^^^^^^
-Documentation coming soon.
-In the meantime, take a look at the :doc:`tutorial <tutorial>`.
+Take a look at the :doc:`tutorial <tutorial>` in order to get a feel for each tab.